Ladysnake/Ladysnake.github.io/wiki/pick-your-poison.md

 #### ![Luxalamander](pick-your-poison/luxalamander_bowl.png) Luxalamander

-The Luxalamander is a rare frog type appearing only **once in 100 spawns**.
-Licking or hitting this Poison Dart Frog will apply **Blindness for 1 minute**.
+The Luxalamander is a rare frog type appearing only **once in 100 spawns** and referencing the main texture artist for this mod, **Luxintrus**.
+Licking or hitting this Poison Dart Frog will anger it into punching your eyes and inflict **Blindness for 1 minute**.
+For some mysterious reason, the Blindness effect can also be applied to a [poison dart](#poison-darts).